-ART 115 FUNDAMENTALS OF ART: 2D DESIGN
+ART 115 FUNDAMENTALS OF ART: 2D DESIGN T Spring

-Spring This class is an exploration of the fundamental elements and principles of design.
+This class is an exploration of the fundamental elements and principles of design.
 Emphasis is on two-dimensional design principles and theories.
 Students will use a variety of media to create artworks.
 Students will also learn to successfully criticize artworks.
 Student works will often be exhibited in the SCC display case.
+Credit: 3 hours - Two lecture and two lab hours per week.